Prof Linda Knight

 Danielle Andrée

-Dani Andrée is a Melbourne-based artist and Masters practice-led research candidate at RMIT University.
-Her installation and process artworks are concerned with subjective experiences of duration within everyday spaces.
+Dani Andrée is a Melbourne-based artist and a Master’s practice-led research candidate at RMIT University.
+Her installation and process artworks explore subjective experiences of duration in everyday spaces.

 Andrée’s current research explores tensions between the use of cultivated plants as artwork materials and their existence as living, self-determining subjects.
-The potential for dialogical relations between plants and humans is investigated in an effort to counter instrumental interpellations of plant-life.
+The potential for dialogical relations between plants and humans is investigated to counter instrumental interpellations of plant life.

 Email me: danielle.andree@rmit.edu.au